 SITUATION

-An 8-year painting contractor in Phoenix was doing $280K/year through Angi leads and yard signs — zero web presence.
-Four competitors had built sites and were dominating Google Maps for "painters Phoenix."
+Take an established painting contractor in the Phoenix area with years in business, doing solid revenue through Angi leads and yard signs but zero web presence, while several competitors already dominate Google Maps for "painters Phoenix."

 ACTION

-Agency built an 11-page site targeting 'painters Phoenix', 'exterior painters [3 Phoenix neighborhoods]', 'interior painters Phoenix', and 'cabinet painting Phoenix'.
-Added a project gallery (22 before/after exterior projects), an online quote form with instant confirmation, Google Business optimization, and Jobber integration for online booking.
+Build a site targeting 'painters Phoenix', 'exterior painters [Phoenix neighborhoods]', 'interior painters Phoenix', and 'cabinet painting Phoenix', with a before/after project gallery, an online quote form, Google Business optimization, and Jobber or Housecall Pro integration for scheduling.

 RESULT